jha-niraj/Validate-X/README.md

 ### Authentication Providers

-Configure your authentication providers in `pages/api/auth/[...nextauth].js` or add new ones as needed.
+Configure your authentication providers in `app/api/auth/[...nextauth].js` or add new ones as needed.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## ⭐ Support